rives-io/cartridge-freedoom/README.md

 ## Auto quit option

-In case you want the DOOM game to automatically exit when a level is finished, you can use the `-autoquit` option.
+In case you want the DOOM game to automatically exit when a level is finished or a player dies, you can use the `-autoquit` option.

 ## How all this works